Nts4real/NeronSifflore.github.io/_pages/about.md

   - /about.html
 ---

-📚 I hold a BSc (Hons) Economics from the University of Nottingham
+📚 I hold a BSc (Hons) Economics from the University of Nottingham.

-🔬 My research involves using various microeconometrics tools to uncover the effects of varoius government policies and developmental interventions on the accumulation of human capital.
-I am also interested in understanding how persuasion shapes the behaviour and beliefs of the masses.
-My fields of interest include development economics, labour economics, financial economics, and applied microeconometrics
+🔬 My research involves using various microeconometrics tools to uncover the effects of different government policies and developmental interventions on the accumulation of human capital.

+I am also interested in understanding how persuasion by leaders shapes the behaviour and beliefs of the masses.
+My fields of interest include development economics, labour economics, financial economics, and applied microeconometrics.

-📖 You can read more about my work in the Research section of this website
+📖 You can read more about my work in the /Research/ section of this website.